6 Tips for Starting a Vending Machine Business

 3. Choose the Right Locations

-- Buildings with at least 50 employees.
+- Office buildings with at least 50 employees.

-4. Know the Costs
+4. Know the Startup Costs

 As with any business venture, there are costs associated with starting a vending machine business, and you’ll need to consider them when deciding whether opening this type of company is right for you.
 Here are some of the costs to consider:

-- Insurance and Taxes – Just like with any other business, you’ll have to factor insurance and tax costs into your budget with a vending machine company.
+- Insurance and Taxes– Just like with any other business, you’ll have to factor insurance and tax costs into your budget with a vending machine company.
 Find out about tax licenses and liability insurance policies before starting.

-- Ongoing Costs – Rent and royalties might be figured into your contracts with the locations that host your machines.
+- Ongoing Costs– Rent and royalties might be figured into your contracts with the locations that host your machines.
 Those costs will vary on a monthly basis, but you should be able to determine approximately how much you’ll have to pay on average.

 - Maintenance – Schedule regular visits to your sites to check on your machines and ensure they’re all functioning properly.
 In addition, you should factor in repairs and replacements into your budget.